 California is set to begin offering rebates for e-bike purchases through the California Air Resources Board.
 Instead of offering rebates, the state should provide these subsidies at point of sale, so that consumers don’t need to pay full price upfront and then wade through bureaucratic red tape in order to recoup some of the cost.

-The state should also offer a “cash for clunkers” style program, where households wishing to replace a car could do an easy trade-in for an electric cargo bike or equivalent e-micromobility option.
+The state should also offer a “cash for clunkers” style program, where households wishing to replace a car can easily trade it in for an electric cargo bike or equivalent e-micromobility option.

 We have known for decades that adding additional lanes to major roads does not reduce congestion in the long run.
 But pricing does.